Portland Or, Vancouver Wa

 - They are capable of breeding all year long in homes.

-- One female rat can have up to 84 pups in 1 year (insane right?)
+- One female can have up to 84 pups in 1 year (insane right?)

-Unfortunately the Norway rat is known to carry associated pathogens that can be introduced to the living area of a home through fecal matter, urine or physical contact with the rat
+Unfortunately the Norway rat is known to carry associated pathogens that can be introduced to the living area of a home through fecal matter, urine or physical contact.

 The Dangers of Rats

 The Norway rat naturally creates borrows in the ground to live, but they will easily take advantage of an opening that leads to your crawl space to create their colony there.
 They are extreme opportunists.
-Unfortunately the Norway rat is known to carry associated pathogens that can be introduced to the living area of a home through fecal matter, urine or physical contact with the rat.
+Unfortunately it is known to carry associated pathogens that can be introduced to the living area of a home through fecal matter, urine or physical contact.
 On average, the typical home will exchange 40% – 60% of the air between the living areas and the crawl space.
-Rats are very intelligent creatures with highly adaptable skills of survival and rapid reproduction rates.
+These are very intelligent creatures with highly adaptable skills of survival and rapid reproduction rates.
 The Norway rat can quickly destroy a crawl space and create unhealthy living condition for humans.

 Treatment and Controls